The SALSA MS-MLPA

 gene; the chromosomal regions 6p22 and 6q24, as well as the chromosomal region 11p15.

 Genomic imprinting is the monoallelic expression of genes, dependent on the parental origin of the chromosome.
 It plays a role in growth and development.
 Imprinting disorders like Transient Neonatal Diabetes Mellitus (TNDM) originate from a disturbance in this monoallelic expression by disruption or epimutation of imprinted genes (Ishida et al. 2013).

 TNDM is a form of diabetes that occurs in infants and is characterised by severe intra-uterine growth retardation, hyperglycemia, dehydration and absence of ketoacidosis.

-Three different genetic mechanisms have been described as major causes of TNDM:
+Three different genetic mechanisms have been described as major causes of TNDM (Mitchell et al. 2010):

 .
 Paternal uniparental disomy of chromosome 6.
 This accounts for approximately ~40% of the 6q24-related TNDM cases and can be detected by an absence of methylation of the three PLAGL1

 promoter region probes that have an HhaI site.
 These three probes target a maternally imprinted genomic area: the maternal allele is methylated, while the paternal allele is unmethylated in normal control samples.
 As compared to reference probes that do not contain an HhaI site, the signal of the MS-MLPA probes in imprinted regions is reduced by 50% upon HhaI digestion in DNA samples from normal individuals.
-While it is reduced by 100% in TNDM cases, due to the inheritance of two unmethylated paternal alleles and no imprinted maternal allele.
+While it is reduced in TNDM cases, due to the inheritance of two unmethylated paternal alleles and no imprinted maternal allele.

 .
 Duplication of 6q24 paternal allele.
 This accounts for ~30% of the 6q24-related TNDM cases and can be detected by a copy number change of the PLAGL1